puneetsingh99/brain-yoga-quiz/README.md

 # brain-yoga-quiz
- A quiz app created using MERN stack, Typescript
+ A quiz app created using MERN stack with Typescript.